chrisj-skinner/react-gulp-browerify-babel-starter/README.md

-# Starter setup - Gulp Bootstrap Less Browserify Babel and Browsersync
+# Starter setup - Bootstrap 3 LESS Gulp Browserify Babel and Browsersync

-A bootstrap less gulp starter setup with Browserify Babel and Browsersync.
+A Bootstrap 3 LESS Gulp Starter Setup with Browserify Babel and Browsersync.

 This means you can write with the latest ES6 and a cross-browser friendly JS file will be served to the browser along with live browser refresh during development.